-EDU2260 3 crs.
 Educational Technology

 This is a required course for all pre-service teachers.
 It encompasses effectively identifying, location, evaluating, designing, preparing and efficiently using educational technology as an instructional resource in the classroom as related to principles of learning and teaching.
-Candidates will develop increased classroom communication abilities through lectures, discussions, modeling, laboratory experiences and completion of a comprehensive project.
+Candidates will develop increased classroom communication abilities through online course work.